David Gray biography

 Gray’s love of flying transcends time and technology.
 He’s flown military, commercial, and private as well as historic and contemporary aircraft, including military and commercial turboprops, both assault and rescue helicopters, corporate jets, commercial airlines, and warbirds.
-He’s also an amateur historian and avid space buff.
+He’s also a noted aviation archaeologist, amateur historian and avid movie prop collector.

-A commercial airline pilot and Army reservist, Gray, who lives in Indianapolis, counts his three children, Eric, Kelly, and Matthew, as his greatest productions to date.
+Gray, who lives in Chicago, counts his three children, Eric, Kelly, and Matthew, as his greatest productions to date.